What Is Plegridy?

 What is PLEGRIDY?

-- PLEGRIDY is a prescription medicine used to treat people with relapsing forms of multiple sclerosis (MS).
+- PLEGRIDY is a prescription medicine used to treat relapsing forms of multiple sclerosis (MS), to include clinically isolated syndrome, relapsing-remitting disease, and active secondary progressive disease, in adults.

 - It is not known if PLEGRIDY is safe and effective in people under 18 or over 65 years of age.